 Here’s something not many people know about me: I love love love black & white cookies.
-I don’t know why I love them so much, I just do.
-In fact, I love them so much that I dyed my hair half black half white, right down the middle.*
+In fact, I love them so much that in college I dyed my hair half black half white, right down the middle.*

-For anybody confused, a black & white cookie is exactly what it sounds like: a shortbread cookie frosted with half vanilla and half chocolate frosting, split right down the middle.
-They’re super simple, but always delicious, and they have a super confusing history in that no one really knows where they came from.
+A black & white cookie is exactly what it sounds like: a shortbread cookie frosted with half vanilla and half chocolate frosting, split right down the middle.
+They’re super simple, but seriously delicious.
+Plus they have a super confusing history and no one really knows where they came from.
 Fun fact.

 I made these donuts for National Donut Day, which is a holiday that we should treasure greatly.
-The recipe is adapted from my Salted Caramel Pumpkin Donuts, and the glaze is my tried-and-true, foolproof glaze that I use for pretty much everything.
+The recipe is adapted from my Salted Caramel Pumpkin Donuts, and the glaze is my tried-and-true, foolproof glaze.
+Seriously, I use this glaze for everything.

 Black & White Banana Bread Donuts (Vegan)